 - Having to quit their jobs altogether

-Balancing caregiving and work varies between individuals; there is no single action plan that works for everyone, but one experience that tends to be commonly shared among caregivers is the benefit of finding strategies to manage that work/caregiving balance.
-With that said, here are five strategies to support you in lightening your caregiver load and reducing stress:
+Balancing caregiving and work varies between individuals; there is no single action plan that works for everyone.
+However, one common experience shared by many caregivers is the benefit of finding strategies to manage this balance.
+With that in mind, here are five strategies to lighten your caregiver load and reduce stress:

-- Be honest and proactive: Describe the situation to your employer before it becomes a problem without sugar-coating the situation.
-Let them know you are committed to your job, and be honest with yourself.
+- Be honest and proactive: Communicate your situation to your employer before it becomes a problem.
+Be transparent about your caregiving responsibilities and let them know you are committed to your job.
+Be honest with yourself as well.

 - Recognize signs of stress: Listen to your body.
-Don’t wait until physical or emotional consequences of stress impact you negatively.
-It’s much easier to stay aware, and with this awareness you can identify ways to support yourself with stress.
-It is also useful to consider professional help if you feel overwhelmed (emotional support or professional support with caregiving)
+Don’t wait until physical or emotional stress negatively impacts you.
+Stay aware and identify ways to support yourself.
+Consider seeking professional help if you feel overwhelmed, whether it’s emotional support or professional caregiving assistance.

 - Learn what support is available: